obonaventure/cnp3/book/transport/tcp.rst

  - the `SYN` flag set
  - the `sequence number` set to the current value of the 32 bits counter of the client host's TCP entity

-.. comment:: i think there is a mistake in the second bullet below, should it not say "sever host" instead of "client host" for the sequence number of the syn+ack segment?

 Upon reception of this segment (which is often called a `SYN segment`), the server host replies with a segment containing :

  - the `SYN` flag set
- - the `sequence number` set to the current value of the 32 bits counter of the client host's TCP entity
+ - the `sequence number` set to the current value of the 32 bits counter of the server host's TCP entity
  - the `ACK` flag set
  - the `acknowledgment number` set to the `sequence number` of the received `SYN` segment incremented by 1 (:math:`~mod~2^{32}`).
 When a TCP entity sends a segment having `x+1` as acknowledgment number, this indicates that it has received all data up to and including sequence number `x` and that it is expecting data having sequence number `x+1`.
 As the `SYN` flag was set in a segment having sequence number `x`, this implies that setting the `SYN` flag in a segment consumes one sequence number.